Contact Group on Belarus

 Committee of Ministers

 The Committee of Ministers has been at the forefront of work to support Belarusian democratic forces and human rights defenders.
 In September 2022, it invited Secretary General to set up a Contact group to work with representatives from the Belarusian democratic opposition and report back.
 The aim is to provide Council of Europe support and expertise to strengthen Belarusian democratic society in line with the Organisation’s core values and along the activities for human rights, rule of law and democracy.
 To this end, the Contact Group ensures a pioneering framework for expert co-operation with Belarusian democratic forces and civil society in unprecedented conditions whereby they operate in exile against the background of ongoing political repressions in Belarus.
-A plan of activities for 2024-2025 is currently being implemented.

-At its 133rd Session, held in Strasbourg on 16-17 May 2024, the Committee of Ministers “invited its Deputies to continue supporting the work of the Contact Group on co-operation with Belarusian democratic forces and civil society, and reiterated the need to find ways to enhance co-operation with Russian and Belarusian human rights defenders, democratic forces, free media and independent civil society who are fully committed to the Organisation’s values, principles and goals, and welcomed the initiatives undertaken in this respect by the Parliamentary Assembly”.
-In this context, the Ministers’ Deputies hold regular meetings with Ms Sviatlana Tsikhanouskaya and other representatives of Belarusian democratic forces in exile.
+At its 134th Session, held in Luxembourg on 13-14 May 2025, the Committee of Ministers “reaffirmed its engagement for the work of the Contact Group on co-operation with Belarusian democratic forces and civil society, which has continued to provide an efficient and innovative framework for co‑operation, and reiterated the need to find ways to enhance co-operation with Russian and Belarusian human rights defenders, democratic forces, free media and independent civil society who are fully committed to the Organisation’s values, principles and goals, and welcomed the initiatives undertaken in this respect by the Parliamentary Assembly and the Congress of Local and Regional authorities, as well as the agreement signed between the Council of Europe and Lithuania on the establishment of a Council of Europe Information Point for Belarusian people in Vilnius (Lithuania)”.

 Parliamentary Assembly